hipe/tmx/lib/skylab/brazen/doc/issues/003-the-CLI-state-processors-narrative.md

 locations and only at a certain endpoint execute them all, perhaps stopping with an early exit if any one processor results in an exitstatus.

+(on second reading we see that this is exactly the [#ca-023] #shorters pattern, which should be looked at for a fuller understanding of this design in context.)

 as a corollary benefit, we wanted a way to cut down on low-level "busines logic" cluttering up the main client file; which is served